Rico1900/shan/README.md

 stack run +RTS -N -- parallel experiment2 --output experiment2.html
 ```

-Once you execute these two commands, `shan` will produce two HTML files named `experiment1.html` and `experiment2.html`, which depict the experimental results.
+Once you execute these two commands, `hant` will produce two HTML files named `experiment1.html` and `experiment2.html`, which depict the experimental results.
 To visualize these experimental results, open these files using a web browser.

 ### Raw Data